-Organizations that become Associated Institutions can participate in all of APUNE activities, receive all member information, and consult with the coordinator.
+Organizations that become Associated Institutions can participate in all APUNE activities, receive all member information, and consult with the coordinator.
 They do not have voting capability and can not form part of any committee, however, they will be more prepared to receive American students.

-The status of associated institution will be reviewed yearly and the organization must pay the minimum fee of a full-rights member.
+The status of the associated institution will be reviewed yearly and the organization must pay the minimum fee of a full-rights member.

 List of Associated Institutions

 - Alcalingua, Universidad de Alcalá- Alcalingua is the centre of Alcalá University dedicated to teaching Spanish to foreign students.
 Its activities include different educational aspects: teaching Spanish language and culture, teachers training, Spanish for specific purposes, special programs for companies, Spanish for immigrants….
 The University of Alcalá, one of the oldest in Europe, was founded by Cardinal Cisneros in 1499.
 Today the University of Alcalá, located 30 kilometers from Madrid, has 26,000 students and three different campus.
 A wide range of 42 official degrees, 35 doctoral programs and 40 Masters are taught in the University, including subjects like Humanities, Computer Science, Law, Medicine or Environmental Sciences.
 In 1998 the university was recognized as World Heritage by UNESCO.
 For further information: www.alcalingua.com.